 Special profiles.
 There are two categories of workers who will automatically qualify for benefits that are age-related and can apply to those over 65.
 The two categories are for:

 Grids.
-When determining if an individual is able to do any job, Social Security will consider individual’s age as a factor.
+When determining if an individual is able to do any job, Social Security will consider an individual's age as a factor.
 Social Security places the ages into different categories, the highest category being ages 60 and up.
 This is the age bracket that will be used to assess people over the age of 65.
 Based on the rules for that age bracket, Social Security will find you disabled, and eligible for a medical-vocational allowance, in the following situations.

 If you aren't disabled according to the above scenarios, there are other ways to prove you deserve disability benefits.
 For more information, see our article on using the medical-vocational grids for those 60 and older.